adrianokerber/spotify-dotnet/README.md

 - [ ] Add relations on MongoDB
 - [ ] Return DTOs instead of entity classes on Controller responses
 - [ ] Add new Unit Tests for invalid data such as invalid or missing **ObjectId**
+- [ ] Change MongoAdapter to use inheritage.
+Each children class should return the DB connection via DI